laufergall/webscraping_workshop/workshop/task_01/task_01.md

 scrapy crawl kinoprogramm -o ../data/kinoprogramm.json
 ```

 Data will be written to the file specified with the `-o` parameter.
+In our case: `<project-dir>/scrapy/data/kinoprogramm.json`.

 The `parse()` method receives as input a response from the start_url: https://www.berlin.de/kino/_bin/azfilm.php.
 The method extracts hrefs for websites corresponding to each cinema, like for instance [Kant Kino](http://web.archive.org/web/20191102035415/https://www.berlin.de/kino/_bin/kinodetail.php/30208).
 Each cinema website is parsed separately, by the method `parse_cinema()`.